Eurasian Crane (Grus grus) portrait, Hornborga, Sweden.

 WHY REINTRODUCE CRANES?

-• Cranes are part of a complex ecological jigsaw, which over time has lost many of its pieces.
-Restoring these magnificent wetland birds will enhance ecological functionality.
+- Cranes are part of a complex ecological jigsaw, which over time has lost many of its pieces.
+Their return will help restore ecological integrity to Scotland's wetlands.

-• A breeding population of such visible and audible birds will drive nature-based tourism helping to boost the local economy.
+- A breeding population of such visible and audible birds will help boost the local economy by attracting more visitors drawn to a nature-rich landscape.